eadz/coredns_sqlite3/README.md

 }
 ```

-- `dsn` DSN for MySQL as per https://github.com/mattn/go-sqlite3 examples.
+- `dsn` DSN for Sqlite3 as per https://github.com/mattn/go-sqlite3 examples.
 You can use `$ENV_NAME` format in the DSN, and it will be replaced with the environment variable value.
 - `table_prefix` Prefix for the Sqlite3 tables.
 Defaults to `coredns_`.
 - `max_lifetime` Duration (in Golang format) for a SQL connection.
 Default is 1 minute.
 - `max_open_connections` Maximum number of open connections to the database server.
 Default is 10.